r-hub/proposal/proposal.md

 For windows, a daily build of R-devel is available from r-project.org and the windows workers just download this.

+We will use code fromt the [r-appveyor][r-appveyor] project to build the windows worker backend.

 New repositories:

 * `rhub-backend-azure` The Azure backend.